Ezra (2017 film)

-Ezra is a 2017 Indian Malayalam-language supernatural horror thriller film written and directed by Jay K. The film stars Prithviraj Sukumaran, Priya Anand (in her Malayalam debut), Tovino Thomas, Sujith Shankar, Vijayaraghavan and Sudev Nair in the leading roles.
+Ezra is a 2017 Indian Malayalam-language supernatural horror thriller film written and directed by Jay K. The film stars Prithviraj Sukumaran, Tovino Thomas, Priya Anand (in her Malayalam debut), Sujith Shankar, Vijayaraghavan and Sudev Nair in the leading roles.
 Principal photography began in late-June 2016.
 Major filming locations were Fort Cochin and Sri Lanka.
 The movie grossed ₹50 crore at the box-office.
 It was remade in Hindi in 2021 as Dybbuk.

-The film was inspired by Hollywood horror film The Possession (2012; based on the 2004 Los Angeles Times article "A Jinx in a Box?" by Leslie Gornstein about the allegedly haunted dybbuk box).
+The film has been noted for similarities to the 2012 Hollywood film The Possession, which was based on a 2004 Los Angeles Times article by Leslie Gornstein about the allegedly haunted dybbuk box.

 Plot

 After the death of the last Malabar Jew in Cochin, an antique seller steals from his house.
 Among the looted item is a strange box with Jewish inscriptions.
 At night, an unseen force from the box mauls and kills a worker in the shop.
 ACP Shafeer Ahammed is assigned the case but has no lead.

 Ranjan Mathew, a nuclear waste management specialist based in Mumbai, is transferred to Kochi with his wife Priya Raghuram.
 Being both a Marathi and a Malayali, Priya finds it hard to adjust to the shift of environment.
 On a retail therapy, Priya buys the strange box from the antique shop.
 After she opens it, paranormal experiences begin.

 After settling in, Ranjan invites Father Samuel, who looked after him as an orphan, to his house.
 Seeing the box, Samuel informs Ranjan that it is a Dybbuk box.
 Ranjan consults Rabbi David Benyamin in Mumbai.
 Rabbi Benyamin tells Ranjan that the Dybbuk only possesses people with mental instability or children under 3 years, and whoever exorcises the Dybbuk becomes its worst enemy.
 The next day, Rabbi Benyamin dies.

 Ranjan learns that Priya is pregnant and realizes his child will be possessed by the dybbuk.
 Ranjan requests Rabbi Benyamin's son, Marques for help.
 Marques arrives in Kochi and learns the Dybbuk's name is Abraham Ezra, which is written on the box in Hebrew.
 Ranjan and Marques contacts Joshua Yehudi, a former friend of Rabbi Benyamin.
-He gives them a book detailing the story of Abraham Ezra in 1941 in Thiru-Kochi.
+He gives them a book detailing the story of Abraham Ezra in 1941 in the erstwhile state of Travancore–Cochin.